-Spur-throated grasshopper (Schistocerca sp.)
+Spur-Throated Grasshopper (Schistocerca sp.)
 Desert (Migratory) Grasshopper (Melanoplus sanguinipes)

-In Arizona, grasshoppers are usually not a threat to cauliflower stands.
+In Arizona, grasshoppers are usually not a threat to greens stands.
 Occasionally, sometimes after a heavy rain, the grasshopper population can 'explode'.
-In these years grasshoppers move in from the desert into produce fields and can decimate entire crops.
+In these years grasshoppers move from the desert into produce fields and can decimate entire crops.
 Due to their ability to fly, it is difficult to prevent the migration of grasshoppers into a field.
 There have been such outbreaks in previous years in Arizona; however, they are rare.
-Grasshoppers are foliage feeders that will chew holes into leaves.
+Grasshoppers are foliage feeders and will chew holes into leaves.
+Shippers will not accept any damage to greens leaves.
 In most years, grasshopper populations are so small their damage is insignificant.

-Sampling and Treatment Thresholds: University of Arizona experts suggest that fields should be treated as soon as grasshoppers begin causing damage to the crop 15.
+Sampling and Treatment Thresholds: University of Arizona experts suggest that fields should be treated as soon as grasshoppers begin to cause damage to the crop16.

-Biological Control: A predaceous protozoa, Nosema locustae, can be used to control grasshopper populations.
+Biological Control: A predaceous protozoon, Nosema locustae, can sometimes be used to control grasshopper populations.

-Chemical Control: If the grashopper population is large, chemical control is usually the only option.
-Chemical control of these insects can be difficult.
-Pyrethroids, such as lambdacyhalothrin have been used in the past with some success.
+Chemical Control: If grasshopper populations are large, chemical control is usually the only option; however chemical control of these insects can be difficult.
+Pyrethroids, such as lambdacyhalothrin, have been occasionally used in the past.
+Carbaryl can also be used to control grasshoppers.
+Carbaryl can be sprayed, chemigated or applied as baits.
+Carbaryl, however, is not registered for use on all greens grown in Arizona.

-Cultural Control: If grasshopper populations are decimating a field, replanting is often the only option.
+Cultural Control: Due to their ability to fly, it is difficult to prevent the migration of grasshoppers into a field.
+If grasshopper populations are decimating a field, replanting is often the only option.

-Post-Harvest Control: There are no post-harvest methods of grasshopper control.
+Post-Harvest Control: There are no effective methods for the post-harvest control of grasshoppers.